PrajwalAdsul/group/README.md

 can group together.
 A directed graph is given as input.
 Input should be file names that have information about directed edges u -> v.
-The code uses Kosaraju's algrithm to find all the strongly connected components (SCC).
+The code uses Kosaraju's algorithm to find all the strongly connected components (SCC).
 These SCC's are suggested groups.